Are Alzheimer's disease drugs effective for other types of dementia?

 What does the research say?

-The cholinesterase inhibitors were developed specifically to treat Alzheimer's disease.
+The cholinesterase inhibitors were developed to treat Alzheimer’s disease.

-There has been relatively little research into whether they, or memantine, are helpful for people with other types of dementia.
+There has not been as much research into whether they (or memantine) are helpful for people with other types of dementia.

 Summary of NICE guidance